cloudnc/angular-interview-challenge/README.md

 ## Details
 * The following components should be protected
-(these are components that currenly have routes)
+(these are components that currently have routes)
   * `CollectionPageComponent` - as this is currently the root route (`path: ''`) it should be moved to `/collection`
   * `FindBookPageComponent`